MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 ---
 title: Prepare demonstrations of Business Central
-description: Get an overview of your options for setting up demos of Dynamics 365 Business Central online that will help you turn your prospects into customers.
+description: Get an overview of your options for setting up demos of Dynamics 365 Business Central online that helps you turn your prospects into customers.
 author: jswymer
 ms.custom: bap-template
 ms.reviewer: jswymer
 ms.topic: conceptual
 ms.search.form: 2500, 2502, 20350
 ms.author: jswymer
-ms.date: 11/12/2024
+ms.date: 11/22/2024
 ---
 # Prepare demonstration environments of Business Central